by Doug Laney | July 24, 2017 | Comments Off on From Moneyball to Grand Slam Information-Based Business Models

 My book, Infonomics: How to Monetize, Manage and Measure Information for Competitive Advantage, is now available on Amazon (publication: September 2017).

-Category: algorithm big-data cdo data-broker infonomics information-management information-monetization iot social-media trends-and-predictions
+Category: algorithm cdo data-and-analytics-strategies data-broker infonomics information-management information-monetization iot social-media trends-and-predictions

 Tags: analytics big-data business-intelligence business-models cdo chief-data-officer data-mangement data-monetization economics infonomics information-monetization monetization moneyball